-There are about 40,000 different known species of spider, and their breeding habits aren’t all the same.
+There are about 40,000 different known species of spiders, and their breeding habits aren’t all the same.
 Some mating rituals end in violence, while others end with the male and female simply going their separate ways.
 Spiders have a characteristic in appearance that is easily recognized by most people.
 They possess eight legs, which immediately separates them from insects, which have only six.

 These are the common species of spiders that we deal with in Alberta and Saskatchewan